larryturner/diamondback/readme.rst

    instances define a client for simple REST service requests.
-An API and an elective dictionary of parameter strings are encoded to build a URL, elective JSON or binary data are defined in the body of a request, and a JSON or binary response is returned and decoded.
+An API and an elective dictionary of parameter strings are encoded to build a URL, elective JSON or binary data are defined in the body of a request, and a JSON, text, or binary response is returned and decoded.
 A client instance may be useful as a base client definition to interact with a service which satisfies flexible request constraints.
 Caching may be useful in environments with intermittent or inconsistent network connectivity.
 If caching is specified, requests are cached when a service is not live, and